-Establish or use existing mechanisms for understanding the risk of extremism

-Ensure staff understand the risk and build capabilities to deal with issues arising

-Communicate the importance of the duty

-Ensure All Staff and Governors implement the duty
+- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and Governors implement the duty.

+School staff receive training to help to identify signs of extremism.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).

-Ensure the risks of Radicalisation are referred to within all relevant policies including visitors anti bullying and e-safety.
+Ensure the risks of Radicalisation are referred to within all relevant policies including visitors, anti bullying and e-safety.

-Mount Charles School will respond to any concern about Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
+Mount Charles School will respond to any concern about Extremism/ Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.

-When reviewing our PREVENT duties we would consider the guidance contained on the safer Cornwall website (link below).
+When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website (link below).